2025 Industrial CMP projects

-Below you will find the list of CMP industrial projects hosted by external companies.
+Below you will find the list of industrial CMP projects hosted by external companies (jump to list).
 Click here to see the list of academic projects hosted by other departments and labs within the university.

-New projects may be added so to check back regularly!
+New projects will be added throughout Lent Term so check back regularly!

-You can enquire about the projects you are interested in by writing to the contact given in the project listing.
-Unless alternative instructions are given in the project listing, to apply for a project you should send your CV to the contact along with a covering email which says why you are interested in the project and why you think you would be a good fit.
-Please note, some projects have an earlier application deadline than the general CMP deadline of Friday 23 February 2024.
+Unless alternative instructions are given in the project listing, to apply for a project you should send your CV to the contact provided along with a covering email which explains why you are interested in the project and why you think you would be a good fit.

-For tips on making strong placement applications see the advice here from CMP Co-Founder James Bridgwater.
-It’s better to put the work into making fewer but stronger applications than firing off a very generic application to all projects – you won’t stand out with the latter approach!
+Remember: it’s better to put the work into making fewer but stronger applications tailored to a specific project than firing off a very generic application for all projects – you won’t stand out with the latter approach!

 Please note that to participate in the CMP programme you must be a student in Part IB, Part II, or Part III of the Mathematical Tripos at Cambridge.